 - Nearly 25 Percent of Windows Users Will Switch to Mac Within 6 Months: Survey

-Continue studying the principle story Advertisement
+Continue studying the principal story Advertisement

-Continue reading the primary story In a June 21 letter seeking the commission’s opinion, the sergeant-at-arms, Paul D. Irving, mentioned the taking pictures and stated that House lawmakers had acquired 950 threats within the first six months of 2017.
+Continue reading the primary story.
+In a June 21 letter seeking the commission’s opinion, the sergeant-at-arms, Paul D. Irving, mentioned the taking pictures and stated that House lawmakers had acquired 950 threats within the first six months of 2017.
 They received 902 in all of 2016.
-On Thursday, Mr. Irving stated it became impractical and potentially risky to count on the Capitol Police to evaluate every character danger in opposition to a member speedy enough.
+On Thursday, Mr. Irving said it became impractical and potentially risky to count on the Capitol Police to evaluate every character danger in opposition to a member speedy enough.